Designing Barrier Free Gardens

 - University of Florida; Gardening in a Minute

-- This Old House video on building a raised bed
+- You Tube video on How to build a raised bed using pallets

 - Thrive Carry on Gardening is full of ideas on how to keep gardening whatever your disability